TomTinkering/CfgBus-GUI/README.md

 # CfgBus-GUI
 Attempt to make a "Generic" interface + gui for my projects.
-Call it ConfigBus (CfgBus)
+Call it ConfigBus (CfgBus) The Qui is based of qModMaster, but has been altered to such an extent that I have decided not to fork it, but start a new Repo instead.

 More details will follow, but for now: